MileHacker Logo

 • Dine at local, independent restaurants.

-• Choose local tour operators for excursions.
+• Choose local tour operators for side trips.

 • Attend local cultural events or festivals.

-• Engage in conversations with local residents.
+• Engage in discussions with local residents.

 • Respect local customs and traditions.